home-assistant/home-assistant.io/source/_integrations/hunterdouglas_powerview.markdown

 ### Top Down

-> :information_source: Full functionality not currently implemented These shades offer a unique movement that is inverse to your conventional shade, where the shade is fixed to the floor and lowered from the roof.
+> :information_source: Full functionality not currently implemented

+These shades offer a unique movement that is inverse to your conventional shade, where the shade is fixed to the floor and lowered from the roof.

 ### Top Down, Bottom Up (TDBU)

-> :information_source: Full functionality not currently implemented TDBU shades consist of two rails controlled by two motors designated by Top and Bottom with fabric in between.
+> :information_source: Full functionality not currently implemented

+TDBU shades consist of two rails controlled by two motors designated by Top and Bottom with fabric in between.
 The Top and Bottom can move independently to cover different parts of the window but cannot pass the other.
 Two different entities that will be created for each blind: Top and Bottom.

 #### Top entity

-- 'Up/Open' will move the Top rail to the bottom of the window and set the Bottom rail to it's closed position.
+- 'Up/Open' will move the Top rail to the bottom of the window and set the Bottom rail to its closed position.
-- 'Down/Close' will move the Top rail to the top of the window and set the Bottom rail to it's closed position.
+- 'Down/Close' will move the Top rail to the top of the window and set the Bottom rail to its closed position.
-- 'Position' is the position in which the Top rail can move, so from the top of the window (0) to the bottom of the window (100).
+- 'Position' is the position in which the Top rail can move from the top of the window (0) to the bottom (100).
 - Note as the position of a Top rail cannot pass that of a Bottom rail if you set an 'impossible position' the position will fall back to the closest possible value to that requested.

 #### Bottom entity

-- 'Up/Open' will move the Bottom rail to the top of the window and set the Top rail to it's closed position.
+- 'Up/Open' will move the Bottom rail to the top of the window and set the Top rail to its closed position.
-- 'Down/Close' will move the Bottom rail to the bottom of the window and set the Top rail to it's closed position.
+- 'Down/Close' will move the Bottom rail to the bottom of the window and set the Top rail to its closed position.
-- 'Position' is the position in which the Bottom rail can move, so from the bottom of the window (0) to the top of the window (100).
+- 'Position' is the position in which the Bottom rail can move from the bottom of the window (0) to the top (100).
 - Note as the position of a Bottom rail cannot pass that of a Top rail if you set an 'impossible position' the position will fall back to the closest possible value to that requested.

 ### Tilt when closed